urbit/urbit/urb/zod/main/pub/src/doc/ref/vol2.md

         ---
         ~palryp-hocsyt/try=> (swag [1 2] (limo [1 2 3 ~]))
         [i=2 t=[i=3 t=~]]

-++  turn
+##++turn

         Accepts a list and a gate.
 Produces the list with the gate applied to each element of the original list.

-        ---
+####Summary

         Activate jet.
-        Creates a wet %gold gate which accepts a list and a gate.
+        Build wet %gold gate that accepts a list and a gate.
         Creates and kicks a dry %gold trap.
         Builds an if-then-else statement on "a is an atom."
         If so, produce null.